 Expand description

-Hyperelastic constitutive models are completely defined by a Helmholtz free energy density function of the deformation gradient.
+Hyperelastic solid constitutive models are defined by a Helmholtz free energy density function of the deformation gradient.

 - Arruda